Privacy Policy

 Please note that we do not attempt to reidentify this information unless required by law.

-Details of the purposes for which we process Personal Data as a controller, and the legal bases we rely on for such processing in the European Economic Area and the United Kingdom, are set out in the ‘Jurisdiction Specific Provision’ under the legal basis table.
+Details of the purposes for which we process Personal Data as a controller, and the legal bases we rely on for such processing in the European Economic Area and the United Kingdom, are set out in the legal basis table in the ‘Jurisdiction Specific Provisions’ of this Privacy Policy.

 4. Who We Share Your Personal Data With